jharreldesign/Gideon-Rogue-Productions/README.md

 ## Features

 - **Event Management**: Add, edit, and schedule events for different venues.
-- **Ticketing System**: Integration with a ticketing platform to handle sales and provide event access.
 - **User Management**: Admin tools for managing staff and their roles.
 - **Responsive Design**: The site adjusts for desktop and mobile users for both customer-facing pages and admin dashboards.

+## Stretch Goals
+- **Ticketing System**: Integration with a ticketing platform to handle sales and provide event access.
+- **Venue Billing System**: The company will implement a billing system that will keep track of the invoices that come through the production of each show.